vim-php/vim-relatedtest/README.md

-# Vim plugin to open test spec of a source file
+# Vim plugin to open test spec of a source file and viceversa

-This plugin opens a related test file of a given source file.
+This plugin opens a related test file of a given source file (and viceversa).

 ![Related Test Screenshot](http://example.walterdalmut.com/relatedtest.gif)